Scaarus/nativedb/vehicle/SetVehicleOccupantsTakeExplosiveDamage.md

 Ensure this is reset to false when finished!!!

-Sets whether vehicle occupants can take explosive damage if the vehicle is invincibleexplosion proof.
+Sets whether vehicle occupants can take explosive damage if the vehicle is invincible/explosion proof.